ndoit/nd-foundation-example/README.md

 # README

 The purpose of this project is to provide Notre Dame branded styles for [Zurb Foundation](http://foundation.zurb.com/).
-To get started, check out [http://foundation.zurb.com/docs](http://foundation.zurb.com/docs).
+To get started with Foundation 5, check out [http://foundation.zurb.com/docs](http://foundation.zurb.com/docs).

+To use this code create a new rails application and copy the files you need from this example into your new project.

 ## Brand Bar